logo

 1. Repeal of the Natural and Built Environment Act and Spatial Planning Act (completed in December 2023).

-1. Introduction of the Fast-track Approvals Bill.
+1. The passing into law of the Fast-track Approvals Act.

 3. Comprehensive legislation to replace the RMA, with the aim of introducing and passing this legislation before the next election.